Alabama Original: Valentina's world-record pizza toss

-But you probably are more likely to recognize her behind the counter at Valentina's Pizzeria & Wine Bar on Huntsville Brownsferry Road.
+But you might be more likely to recognize her behind the counter at Valentina's Pizzeria & Wine Bar on Huntsville-Browns Ferry Road.

 "I kind of need it big to throw it in the air," said Valentina.
-"I like putting the toppings on it because I can sprinkle it on like I'm putting sprinkles on a cupcake," said Valentina.
+"I like putting the toppings on it, because I can sprinkle it on like I'm putting sprinkles on a cupcake."

 The restaurant name isn't a coincidence.